APPLICATION STRATEGY 2019: Oregon Elk and Antelope

-There is no better state for a nonresident to apply in if you are looking to hunt Roosevelt elk.
-While Oregon’s system isn’t too friendly to nonresidents, it is better than Washington, making it your best chance at hunting this amazing species of elk.
 Oregon is very much an opportunity driven state.
 There are few units that are managed for an upper age class of bulls.
 If you are looking to hunt Rocky Mountain elk or antelope in the Beaver State and only want the best, be prepared to apply for many years as this state is a modified preference point state, which means that whoever has the most points is going to draw the tag.
-25% of the tags are set aside for a random drawing each year; however, with the limited number of tags overall and the fact that only up to 5% of the elk tags and 3% of the antelope tags are allowed to be drawn for nonresidents, the demand heavily outweighs the supply.
+It is modified because 25% of the tags are set aside for a random drawing each year; however, with the limited number of tags overall and the fact that only up to 5% of the elk tags and 3% of the antelope tags are allowed to be drawn for nonresidents, the demand heavily outweighs the supply.

-If you decide to pull the trigger and get your name in the hat, because of the minimal cost per application after you have purchased your hunting license, it would be a mistake not to apply for all species of interest as there are some fantastic opportunities in Oregon that include four different species of deer, California bighorn sheep, and mountain goats.
-With an application fee of only $10, it’s a good idea to start building points for deer, too, and throw your name in the hat for bighorn sheep and mountain goat tags.
+Oregon is a state that requires you to purchase your hunting license before you can actually apply and Oregon’s license is one of the more expensive ones, costing $167 for adults.
+If you decide to pull the trigger and get your name in the hat with the minimal cost per application after you have purchased your hunting license, it would be a mistake not to apply for all species of interest as there are some fantastic opportunities for four different species of deer, California bighorn sheep and mountain goats.
+With an application fee of only $8 per species, it is a good idea to get started with points for deer and throw your name in the hat for bighorn sheep and mountain goat tags.

 Oregon also has a major price break for youth hunters.
-The juvenile hunting license is only $10 per year for youth ages 9 to 17, which makes this state hard to pass up if you are looking to get your children set up for the future.
-Youth are allowed to begin applying for a “point only” application at 9 years old, but must wait until they are 12 to hunt big game; they also have to pass a hunter’s education course.
+The juvenile hunting license is only $10 per year (nine to 17 years old), which makes this state hard to pass up if you are looking to get your children set up for the future.
+Youth are allowed to begin applying for a “point only” application at nine years old, but cannot hunt big game until they are 12 as long as they have passed a hunter’s education course.
 They are allowed to apply when they are 11 years old, but must be 12 by the time their hunt starts.
 Remember that any tag holder under the age of 18 is required to wear hunter orange on their head as well as an exterior garment while hunting with a firearm.

-If you are interested in hunting with an outfitter, Oregon sets aside 2.5% for elk and 1.5% for antelope, which is basically half of these licenses, in the outfitter pool.
-This draw happens before the regular state draw.
+If you are interested in hunting with an outfitter, Oregon sets aside 2.5% for elk and 1.5% for antelope or half of these licenses in the outfitter pool, which is a draw that happens before the regular state draw.
 Typically, a hunter can expect to hunt a better than average unit in much less time when planning a hunt this way.
-This also means that with the limited number of permits in some of these units it is very important to pay close attention to units that only offer one permit a year to nonresidents.
-Otherwise, every other year that permit will be gone and you will have applied for a tag that has already been awarded to an outfitted hunter.
+This also means that with the limited number of permits in some of these units it is very important to pay close attention to units that only offer one permit a year to nonresidents as every other year that permit will be gone and you will have applied for a tag that has already been awarded to an outfitted hunter.

-Note: The application deadline in Oregon for all species is May 15, 2018, at 11:59 p.m.
-PST and all applications must be submitted online here.
+Note: The application deadline in Oregon for all species is May 15, 2019 at 11:59pm PST and all applications must be submitted online.